 Alternative treatments include drugs, steroids, or modalities such as massage or acupuncture.
 However, some people cannot take medications and results from other treatments are only temporary.

-While wrist and hand braces may help with limiting a person’s motions and prevent intensifying hand pain, they do not solve the problem of carpal tunnel.
+While wrist and hand braces may help with limiting a person’s hand and wrist motions and prevent intensifying hand pain, they do not solve the problem of carpal tunnel.